 RED AND YELLOW CARDS

-Can VAR ever lead to a yellow card?
+Can a VAR review ever lead to a yellow card?

-VAR cannot review a yellow card, but it can award one.
-For instance, if a player has deceived the referee to win a penalty.
+VAR cannot review a yellow card, but it can lead to one.
+For instance, if a player has deceived the referee to win a penalty the referee may book him for diving after the penalty review.
 Also, any player who excessively appeals for the use of VAR -- including substitutes -- can be cautioned.

 Can a player get a yellow card following a red card review?

-A review for a direct red card can lead to a player's punishment being downgraded to a booking.
+A review for a direct red card can result in a yellow card.
 For example, if there is a review for a high tackle that the VAR believes could be a red card, the referee could decide it is only worth yellow.

 Questions & Answers: VAR— The IFAB (@TheIFAB) May 6, 2019